cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 - **Please provide any additional information below.**
     - A stack trace if available, any Exception information.
+      - If you are seeing a crash in `libcef.dll` then please download `libcef.dll.pdb` and place it next to `libcef.dll` to obtain a detailed stack trace, see https://github.com/cefsharp/CefSharp/wiki/Trouble-Shooting#loading-native-symbols-for-easier-diagnosis for details.

     - Does the cef log provide any relevant information?
 (By default there should be a debug.log file in your bin directory)